act-rules/act-rules.github.io/_rules/table-header-cell-has-assigned-cells-d0f69e.md

 ## Accessibility Support

-- Table markup and header cell association is not well supported by some popular assistive technologies.
-Passing this rule can still cause issues for users of those assistive technologies.
-- Implementation of [Presentational Roles Conflict Resolution][] varies from one browser or assistive technology to another.
+Implementation of [Presentational Roles Conflict Resolution][] varies from one browser or assistive technology to another.
 Depending on this, some elements can have one of the applicable [semantic roles][semantic role] and fail this rule with some technology but users of other technologies would not experience any accessibility issue.

 ## Background

 The roles inheriting from `cell` are `columnheader`, `gridcell`, and `rowheader`.

+The [HTML specification][https://html.spec.whatwg.org/] contains the [internal algorithm for scanning and assigning header cells](https://html.spec.whatwg.org/multipage/tables.html#internal-algorithm-for-scanning-and-assigning-header-cells) which indicates that the `th` elements should not have the semantic role of either [rowheader][] or [columnheader][] if they do not have the `scope` attribute in a state other than the "auto" state and there is a data cell in their row or column.
+However, some browsers give those `th` elements a table header role and this process is not standardised.
+One browser may evaluate such `th` elements as [rowheaders][rowheader] whereas other browsers may evaluate the same `th` elements as [columnheaders][columnheader].
+This is likely not going to convey the relationship conveyed through presentation.

 - [Understanding Success Criterion 1.3.1: Information and relationships][sc1.3.1]
 - [H43: Using id and headers attributes to associate data cells with header cells in data tables](https://www.w3.org/WAI/WCAG21/Techniques/html/H43)